 By Marcos F. Bomfim

 Are you about to get some extra income or an unexpected increase?
 One of my daughters asked for our prayers while applying for a new job, expecting to double her current income.
 All our family members were praying as she advanced in the selection process, even though she and her husband would not need that additional income to survive.
-One morning, while praying for them, I was so concerned about the spiritual dangers related to the situation that I decided to write a simple text, suggesting to them that they read it during their family worship.
+One morning, while praying for them, I was so concerned about the spiritual dangers related to the situation that I decided to write a simple message, suggesting to them that they read it during their family worship.
 I was hoping it would help them to recognize how additional income can be either a blessing or a curse.

 While it is true that more income may be a blessing of God (Deut.
 8:18), it’s also true that it may represent a curse—especially if the family life is not protected by God’s eternal principles.
 In the hands of those who have not committed themselves to the Lord, an unexpected increase will certainly be used by Satan to lure them, leading to materialism, consumerism, and independence from God, and thus nullifying His influence (Matt.
 13:22)!
 Then what was intended by God to be a blessing may be used by His enemy to become a curse (1 Jn.
 2:15-17)!